SJECollins/ci-pp1-hoggy-hospital/README.md

 ### Testing User Story
 - Users who are visiting the website to learn about the organisation.
   - Users are presented with an about section immediately below the hero image on the main page.
 This leads into a section about why the work is important, and so on.
 The information is presented in clear and concise sections.
 The flow of the website encourages the user to continue exploring.
-The user is continuously presented with imagery that illicits a positive response in the user as they browse the site.
-The user always has at least one method of navigation at hand so that they can find the information they require.
+  - The user is continuously presented with imagery related to the nature of the organisation that illicits a positive response in the user as they browse the site.
+  - The user always has at least one method of navigation at hand so they can find the information they require.
 - Users who are visiting the website to contact or locate the organisation.
-  - Immediately on arriving on the main page and without having to scroll there are two available elements that link to the contact page - the link to the contact page on the right of the navigation bar and the large "Contact Us" button predominantly displayed below to page heading.
+  - Immediately on arriving on the main page and without having to scroll there are two available elements that link to the contact page - the link to the contact page on the right of the navigation bar and the large "Contact Us" button predominantly displayed below the page heading.
   - The contact page contains three methods for the user to contact the organisation:
     1. Emergency contact - prominantly displayed at the top of the page to draw attention
     2. Contact form - in cases which are less urgent.
 For example, if a user would like to volunteer there time or if they have a question that doesn't require an immediate response.